Complaining about your train journey

 The following sources may help you find out if you have a valid complaint:

-- the National Rail Conditions of Carriage
+- the National Rail Conditions of Travel

 - the Passenger’s Charter of the train company involved – this can be found on the train company’s website.